How to Heat-Set Painted Denim

 Using a heat source, like an iron, on painted denim causes the acrylic paint and fabric medium to react with the heat and permanently adhere to the denim.

-Heat-set your painted denim once you are completely done with your painting and it has had 12-24 hours to dry.
+Heat-set your painted denim once you are completely done with your painting, and it has had 12-24 hours to fully dry.

 You don’t need to heat-set after each layer, and heat-setting before you paint doesn’t do anything.
 Even if it takes a couple of weeks to paint your denim, you still do not need to heat-set until you are done painting.